karthigaiselvan10/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

     You can also see this value in the Okta UI for claims, under **Mapping**: `getFilteredGroups(app.profile.groupwhitelist, "group.name", 40)`.

-    See [group function documentation](/reference/okta_expression_language/#group-functions) for more information about specifying groups with the `getFilteredGroups`.
+    See [group function documentation](/reference/okta_expression_language/#group-functions) for more information about specifying groups with `getFilteredGroups`.

-3. POST to the token endpoint `/{yourOktaDomain}.com/oauth2/:authorizationServerId/v1/token` with the user or client you want.
+4. POST to the token endpoint `/{yourOktaDomain}.com/oauth2/:authorizationServerId/v1/token` with the user or client you want.
 Make sure the user is assigned to the app and to one of the groups from your whitelist.

     ~~~curl
     curl -X POST \